3 Obtaining Erlang/OTP and books/articles about it

 Introducing Erlang by Simon St. Laurent, 2013, is a very gentle introduction to Erlang for beginners.
 It's available directly from the publisher.

 Erlang and OTP in Action by Martin Logan, Eric Merritt and Richard Carlsson was published in 2010.
 You can buy it from various online bookstores, or directly from the publisher.

 Erlang Programming (A Concurrent Approach to Software Development) by Francesco Cesarini and Simon Thompson was published in 2009.
 Get it from Amazon etc or directly from the publisher.

 Programming Erlang: Software for a Concurrent World (Joe Armstrong) is a book about Erlang written by one of the original inventors, published in 2007.
 You can buy it on paper from Amazon and other online bookstores, or directly from the publisher.

-Concurrent Programming in Erlang (2nd.
-Edition, 1993) (Armstrong, Virding, Wikström & Williams) is only of historical interest.
+Of historical interest only: Concurrent Programming in Erlang (2nd.
+Edition, 1993) (Armstrong, Virding, Wikström & Williams).
 Archaeologists can download the first half of the book from erlang.org.